Home » Chicken Divan: A 1950s Recipe

 Ingredients

-• Boneless skinless chicken breast – Cut into strips.
+• Boneless skinless chicken breast – Diced into bite-size pieces.
+I sometimes use thighs for a juicier result.

 Chicken divan ingredients with labels.